surf3s/E5/README.md

 - Support for device cameras to link images with data records
 - Support for device GPS to link locations to data records
 - Support for related tables with one to many relationships

 #### What is Missing

 - Support for iPhones.
 Unfortunately the technology used for this version of E5 cannot be easily ported to iPhones.
-However, once this version is stable, I will begin work on a custom re-write for Android and Apple phones.
 - Support for older, serial port (COM) calipers and scales.
 If there is a demand for this, I can consider adding it.
 I am interested in finding solutions for connecting calipers to Android phones as well.

 #### A Word about the Technology

-E5 is written with Python 3.6.5 using as few dependencies as possible for portability and maintainability.
-The graphical user interface is built on Kivy 1.11.0.
+E5 is written with Python 3.8.1 (but is compatible with 3.6 for now) using as few dependencies as possible for portability and maintainability.
+The graphical user interface is built on Kivy 2.0.
 Kivy is specifically designed for touch screens and cross-platform support; however, I made every effort to retain the efficiency of keyboard data entry for Windows and Mac OS.
 The database is built on TinyDB, which is written in pure Python.
 E3 (the DOS version) lasted a good 15 years (and still works actually).
 E4 lasted 10-15 years as well.
 My hope is that E5 will have at least this same use life, and I am cautiously optimistic that the switch to Python will give it a longer use life (though I expect that I will have to change the graphical user interface technology more frequently).

 #### Data Security and Bugs

 E5 is a complete re-write of E4 in a language that I am still learning.
 It also tries to do some things I have never done before (like cross-platform compatibility).
 At the same time, E5 is responsible for your scientific data.
 I can assure you that I take this responsibility, like the collection of my own data, very seriously, and I am making every effort to have a bug free program.
 If you encounter bugs, please report them by emailing me at mcpherron@eva.mpg.de.
 To effectively replicate the problem and fix the bug, I will need your configuration file, a description of how to replicate the bug, and the name of the platform (Windows, Android etc.).
 If you want to add features, again, please write me.
 And if you are a programmer and want to contribute features, that's great.
 Please use GitHub so that I can incorporate your improvements into the general release versions (and I would prefer it if you contact me beforehand about working on the project).

 #### Installation

-**WARNING** - In the last two years, one of the key libraries for E5, kivy, changed to version 2.0.
-This new version breaks the installation of E5.
-I have fixed it with another of my programs, E5 (not yet posted here), and I am working to fix the problem here with E5.
-I am very sorry for this inconvience.
-If you are a Windows user, the [packaged installation](https://github.com/surf3s/E5/tree/master/E5/installs/windows) should still work.

 ##### Windows

-A Windows installation can be found in the folder [installs/windows](https://github.com/surf3s/E5/tree/master/E5/installs/windows) as a zip (compressed) file.
-Copy the zip file to where you want to install the program (for instance, in C:\Program Files (x84) or in your data collection folder).
-Then uncompress the file (normally a double-click).
-Go into the folder created and launch the program e5.exe.
-Normally you can make short-cuts to this program in our data collection directory.
+A Windows exe file can be found in the folder [Windows](https://github.com/surf3s/E5/tree/master/E5/Windows).
+Download this file, place it in a folder where you want to start your data entry, and launch the program.

 I have tested E5 on several Windows 10 machines, and it worked well (though in some instance some of the time it was slow to load and then this problem went away).
-It may work on some Windows 7 installations, and it does not work on Windows XP.
-If you have to use Windows XP (and you really shouldn't) or Windows 7 (and shouldn't after Jan.
-1, 2020) then I recommend using my previous software (E4 or Entrer Trois).
+I doubt it works on Windows 7 and it almost certainly does not work on Windows XP.
+If you have to use Windows XP (and you really, really shouldn't) or Windows 7 (and you really, really shouldn't) then I recommend using my previous software (E4 or Entrer Trois).

 ##### Mac OS

-These instructions are the same as for Linux.
+These instructions are similar to what is required for Linux.
 They have been tested on two separate computers.
 Let me know if these instructions do not work.
 I am not sure about python3-pip versus pip.
 You may need to install pip instead of python3-pip with sudo apt install pip.
 If python3 does not work, then try typing just python.
 This will put you into python and tell you the version number.
 Exit python with quit().
 If the version is 3.0 or above, then you can replace python3 below with python.

 ```
-sudo apt update
-sudo apt install python3-pip
-python3 -m pip install --upgrade --user pip setuptools
-python3 -m pip install kivy==1.11.1 --user
-python3 -m pip install e5 --user
+pip install e5 --user
-python3 -m e5
+python3 -m e5py
 ```

 ##### Android